Iasa-Global/btabok/pages/dictionary/dictionary.md

 The Engagement Model needs to apply the correct processes and resources to match the pace of changed required by the stakeholders.
 It also needs to align with the implementation methods such as waterfall, Kanban or Scrum being applied by the organisation as part of its change programmes.

-(Source created for the ITABoK 3.0)
+(Source created for the BTABoK 3.0)

 8.9 - Simplicity (O-SI)
 ---------------------------